ResearchComputing/Documentation/docs/compute/filesystems.md

 policy, may result in loss of access to Research Computing resources.

 #### Local Scratch on Summit and Blanca
 All Summit nodes and most Blanca nodes have a local scratch area exceeding 100GB ideal for heavily used temporary files.
-This directory can be accessed in a job script with the $SLURM_SCRATCH variable.
+This directory can be accessed in a job script with the `$SLURM_SCRATCH` variable.
 To ensure local scratch space remains free for subsequent jobs files placed in this directory will be removed automatically on job completion (successful or otherwise) and cannot be recovered.
-Therefore, before your job script exits it is important to copy any newly created files to a persistent file system such as your /projects/$USER directory.
+Therefore, before your job script exits it is important to copy any newly created files to a persistent file system such as your `/projects/$USER` directory.

-As an example of how to use $SLURM_SCRATCH, the following code copies a file to the temporary directory, operates on the file in some fashion creating a new file, then copies that new file back to the projects directory before the job ends.
+As an example of how to use `$SLURM_SCRATCH`, the following code copies a file to the temporary directory, operates on the file in some fashion creating a new file, then copies that new file back to the projects directory before the job ends.

 ```
 cp /projects/user1234/job/tmp_file $SLURM_SCRATCH